kudobuilder/kudo/keps/0009-operator-toolkit.md

 ### Parameters

-Parameters are a key-value list of parameter names and their defaults.
+Parameters are a map of Parameter structs, with the key being the name of the parameter.
+A default value can be set inside of a parameter, as well as a description.
+When no default is specified, the value is required.
+If an Instance is created without a required parameter, it will have an Error event added to it describing the validation failure.
 As described in [Execution State](#execution-state), they are wrapped into the `.Params` object for use by all templated objects.
+All keys, even arbitrary keys unused by KUDO, are wrapped into the `.Params` object for potential use by other templates.

+Parameters are intentionally open for extension for adding fields in the future for validation and more.

 ### Templates